-The longest-lasting roof materials are clay, concrete, and slate, lasting for more than 100 years, followed by metal roofing that may last for up to 80 years.
+The longest-lasting roof materials are the clay, concrete, and slate, lasting more than 100 years, followed by metal roofing that may last up to 80 years.

-Metal, slate, clay, and rubber are four excellent roofing options for a hot climate- with slate being the most expensive and rubber being the cheapest.
+Metal, slate, clay, and rubber are four excellent roofing options for a hot climate- slate is the most expensive, and rubber is the cheapest.

-Asphalt roofing is the most affordable, with asphalt shingle prices ranging from $70 to $160 per square feet.
+Asphalt roofing is the most affordable, with asphalt shingle prices ranging from $70 to $160 per square foot.